pbmanis/acq4-documentation/source/userGuide/configuration.rst

 ::

     Camera:
-        config:
+        driver: 'PVCam'
         serial: 'PCICamera0'
-            scopeDevice: 'Microscope'
+        parentDevice: 'Microscope'
-            scaleFactor: (1.0, 1.0)
-        driver: 'PVCam'
+        exposeChannel:                  # Channel for recording expose signal
+            device: 'DAQ'
+            channel: '/Dev1/port0/line0'
+            type: 'di'

-In this example, we have Camera.driver = 'PVCam', Camera.config.serial = 'PCICamera0', etc. This syntax allows the creation of arbitrarily complex hierarchies of configuration data. *Note that each nested level must have the same amount of indentation for each line*.
+In this example, we have Camera.driver = 'PVCam', Camera.serial = 'PCICamera0', Camera.exposeChannel.device = 'DAQ', and so on.
+This syntax allows the creation of arbitrarily complex hierarchies of configuration data. *Note that each nested level must have the same number of indentation spaces for each line*.

 Since this configuration tree can become quite large and complex, it is often useful to break off the larger branches and move them to a file of their own: